Saturday, April 14, 2018

 This Greenway map shows our trip in green.
 The Greenway estimated time to hike is 3 hours.
 On our easterly ascent, we stopped frequently for water breaks, and once for a snack, and took 20 to 30 minutes at the summit.
 On our hike down to the western trailhead terminus we stopped a few times for water, and then once for snack.
 Our total time for Section 7 was just under four hours.

 This section of the SRKG is a mixture of well developed wooded trails and woods-logging roads.
 Our goal was to summit Bog Mountain, 1,787 feet, starting at the eastern trailhead parking lot at the Wilmot Town Hall.
 We would be doing all of section 7.
-For those hikers wanting a shorter hike to the summit, we did cross two major dirt roads, Stearns Road, and Pocket Road cross woods, that could be used to more readily access the summit.

 We picked up the bog mountain trail within a minute of walking from the parking lot.
 This eastern side of the mountain was very rocky, and reminded me of the saying, “Don’t take NH for Granite”.
 The trail up to the summit followed a vein of granite appearing to be centuries ago, reminding me of previous hikes to the White Mountains of NH with plenty of granite rocks.